memgraph/docs/docs/reference-guide/security.md

 with the same legend as the node permissions.

-For example, granting a `READ` permission on edge_type `:CONNECTS` would be written as:
+For example, granting a `READ` permission on relationship type `:CONNECTS` would be written as:

 ```cypher
 GRANT READ ON EDGE_TYPES :CONNECTS TO charlie;